Vernon BS Conveyancing Panel Information

 The information on this page is designed to keep solicitors and licensed conveyancers abreast of latest requirements changes by Vernon BS and to assist in remaining on the Vernon BS Conveyancing Panel Building Society.

-Vernon BS Conveyancing Panel Assistance:
+Vernon BS Conveyancing Panel Information:

 Unlike the CML the Building Society Mortgage Instructions deal with this.
 Section A.12 states ‘In order to act on our behalf your firm or company must be a member of our conveyancing panel provided we are a society that operates one – see specific requirements for details of our arrangements.
 The Special Requirements state: